Konamiman/Nestor80/docs/LanguageReference.md

 ## Conditional assembly

-_Conditional assembly_ is a mechanism that allows to conditionally skip the assembly of blocks of code based on certain conditions.
+_Conditional assembly_ is a mechanism that allows to conditionally process or skip the assembly of blocks of code based on certain conditions.
 A _conditional assembly block_ has the following format:

 ```
 <IF instruction> [<arguments>]